Finschia/finschia/docs/delegators/delegator-guide-cli.md

 loss of your base coin.
 Therefore, read through the following instructions in their entirety prior to proceeding and reach out to us in case you need support.

-Please also note that you are about to interact with the LFB, a blockchain technology containing highly experimental software.
+Please also note that you are about to interact with the LBM, a blockchain technology containing highly experimental software.
 While the blockchain has been developed in accordance to the state of the art and audited with utmost care, we can nevertheless expect to have issues, updates and bugs.